what is keto diet ? is this diet really good for weight loss??

 This is achieved by consuming minimal

 carbohydrates, thus creating a state of carbohydrate starvation.
-As carbohydrate substrate is minimized, the insulin requirement comes down.
+As the carbohydrate substrate is minimized, the insulin requirement comes down.
 This leads to resolution of insulin resistance and reduction in insulin secretion, with a concomitant fall in glucagon production.
-Caloric and nutrient intake is maintained through fats and protein.
+Caloric and nutrient intake is maintained through fats and proteins.

-Fats are preferentially utilized to produce energy for the body and are burnt up.
+Fats are preferentially utilized to produce energy for the body and are burned up.

 Pros-

-A form of lifestyle modification encourages self-discipline, self-care and self-management prevents “medicalization” of lifestyle disorders.
+A form of lifestyle modification encourages self-discipline, self-care, and self-management, and prevents “medicalization” of lifestyle disorders.

-Keot-Diet reduces pharmaceutical burden provides comprehensive metabolic control.
+Keto-Diet reduces the pharmaceutical burden and provides comprehensive metabolic control.
 Keto-Diet offers pleiotropic nonmetabolic benefits.

 Cons-